alphagov/notifications-tech-docs/source/accessibility.html.md

 each of [the success criteria added in WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/) and tested the website against them.

-When we first tested this website for accessibility issues in August 2020, we used manual and automated tests to look for issues, following [guidance on testing for accessibility from the GOV.UK Service Manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service/testing-for-accessibility).
+This website was first tested in August 2020.
+The test was carried out by the technical writing team at GDS.
+They used the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) and a checklist created with the help of the GDS accessibility team.
+They tested a selection of the website’s pages.

 ## What we’re doing to improve accessibility